winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 Sharing Market Fees with the Committee
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After Hard Fork BSIP86 a percent of UIA and MPA issuer's Market Fees is itself subject to a fee by the BitShares Committee.
+After Hard Fork BSIP86 a percent of UIA Issuer's and MPA Admins's Market Fees is itself subject to a fee by the BitShares Committee.
 These funds go to the committee controlled account's vesting balances.
 At HF BSIP86 the maximum `market_fee_network_percent` (MFNP) was hard coded to 30% of the market fee.